phronmophobic/blog/markdown/dewey-analysis.md

 > In the fields of computational linguistics and probability, an n-gram (sometimes also called Q-gram) is a contiguous sequence of n items from a given sample of text or speech.
 > {{blockquote-footer}}[N-grams Wikipedia](https://en.wikipedia.org/wiki/N-gram){{/blockquote-footer}}

-I'm not exactly sure what I'd expect to find, but it would be interesting to find common patterns in clojure code.
+I'm not exactly sure what I'd expect to find, but it would be interesting to find common patterns and idioms in clojure code.

 ## Namespace Alias usage